ofbennett/GreenGrapher/README.md

 python setup.py install

-The command line interface is shown below.
-The entry point script greengraph.py either needs to be in the current directory or in the search path to be run!
+The command line interface for the program is shown below.
+The entry point script greengraph.py either needs to be in the current directory or in the systems's search path to be run!

 greengraph.py [-h] [--begin BEGIN] [--end END] [--steps STEPS] [--out OUT]